Günther Schütz: Mission

 Schütz's mission to Ireland was cancelled in July 1940, but rescheduled in September 1940.
 In further preparation he met with Oscar Pfaus and requested some Irish contact names.
 This request was denied by the Abwehr who made it clear to Schütz that he was not to contact the IRA for any reason.
 The first attempt to deposit him in Ireland failed when the He 111 was forced to return to base in Amsterdam on 5 March 1941.
-One week later however he was successfully parachuted into Ireland.
-The planned dropzone was Newbridge near Dublin; but in fact he was dropped 100 miles off near the village of Taghmon, County Wexford.
-Unfortunately for the Abwehr, he was spotted and reported to the Garda Síochána who on inspection of his case, discovered his transmitter, money, microscope and bottle of German cognac.
-He was placed under arrest.
-He immediately confessed everything to the police and was taken to The Bridewell Gaol, and then to Arbour Hill Prison on 15 March 1941.
+However one week later he was parachuted dropped into the wrong location in Ireland.
+The planned dropzone was Newbridge near Dublin; but he was dropped 100 mi away near the Taghmon, a village in County Wexford.
+He was spotted and reported to the Garda Síochána.
+After his arrest, his case was found to contain his transmitter, money, microscope and a bottle of German cognac.
+Schütz immediately confessed to the police he was an Abwehr agent.
+He was initially sent to The Bridewell (former barracks of the Royal Irish Constabulary) in Cork before being transferred to Arbour Hill Prison on 15 March 1941.

 During his interrogation by Irish Military Intelligence (G2) he was told about the German agents Wilhelm Preetz and Walter Simon who had also been caught; it was a sign of his unpreparedness that he was entirely unaware of these men.
-Through the interrogation of Schütz, G2 were able to arrest Unland although they had been aware of his activities in Dublin previously.
+Through the interrogation of Schütz, G2 were able to arrest Unland although they were already aware of his activities in Dublin.